RuslanHamidov/-Calculator-on-sharp/README.md

+#

-# -Simple calculator created on C# as homework
+Simple calculator created on C# as homework